Hispanic and Latino athletes in American sports: Latino impact in the MLS

 In the United States, Latinos' impact on soccer is perhaps greater than in any sport.
 Unlike other sports that are learned in the U.S., fútbol (soccer) is often associated with Latino countries of origin, where in many cases it is considered the only national sport.
 Passion for the game is therefore brought to the United States directly or is acquired indirectly from parents.
 On the other hand, basketball, baseball and football were all developed in the United States, and these sports took time to spread throughout these Latino countries and are seen as foreign.
 Soccer, though invented in England, has a longer history throughout South American and the rest of the world, whereas those sports that fight for the title of national pastime in the United States are homegrown.
 This is one possible explanation for why soccer is not quite as popular in the United States as it is in the majority of the world.
 One problem for soccer within the country is the fact that MLS (Major League Soccer) has not been nearly as successful as other countries' premier leagues.
 In this way, the United States do not have as many people immigrating to the country to play soccer, because the best players will want to play their trade in better leagues, such as those of England, Spain, Germany, and Italy, and for more lucrative contracts.
 The fact that MLS is not as prolific of a league is enlarged by the fact that the payrolls of other leagues are much greater.
 Most salaries in 2008 for those playing in the MLS were below $100,000 per year, a very low figure for a professional sport.
 These combined truths have made kids either dream about playing soccer abroad, or just play an entirely different sport.
 Few dream about having great careers in the MLS.

 There is plenty of potential growth for soccer in the United States.
-The easiest route would be for the United States to get the Latino community more involved with the MLS.
-As Latinos are now the fastest growing minorities in the country, the initiative to get them more involved would show promise.
 There are currently thirty MLS clubs, three of which - Montreal, Vancouver and Toronto - are located in Canada.
 Of these twenty-seven U.S. teams, nine of them are located in areas with a high Latino concentration.
 Los Angeles is home to two teams, while Chicago, New York, San Jose, Miami, Dallas, Austin and Houston also boast teams in the MLS.